The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Projected separation of the binary for a given cavity size. The distribution of

 \subsection{Comparison with the transition disc population}

-In this section we extend the previous discussion including sensitivity detection limits and provide an example of how the statistical approach to disc truncation we presented can be applied to observations.
-In particular, under the hypothesis that companions are responsible for carving the cavity of transition discs, we calculate the likelihood that they remain undetected, considering the observational detection limits.
+In this section, we extend the previous discussion to include sensitivity detection limits and provide an example of how the statistical approach to disc truncation we presented can be applied to observations.
+In particular, under the hypothesis that the cavities of transition discs are carved by companions, we calculate the likelihood that they remain undetected, considering the observational detection limits.
 We note that this is different from the probability that a binary or a planet is present within the cavity, as this analysis does not give us any information about alternative formation mechanisms for cavities.
-A low likelihood allows us to exclude our hypothesis that a companion is responsible for the cavity, but a high likelihood does not mean that a companion is expected to be found in the cavity.
+A low likelihood allows us to exclude our hypothesis that a hidden companion carves the cavity, but a high likelihood does not mean that a companion is expected to be found in the cavity.